raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 sudo systemctl unmask rpi-eeprom-update
 ```

-The *FREEZE_VERSION* option the EEPROM config file may be used to indicate that the EEPROM should not be updated on this board.
+The *FREEZE_VERSION* option in the EEPROM config file may be used to indicate that the EEPROM should not be updated on this board.

 ## Write protection of EEPROM